Home > Tools & Templates > Ammonia PHA Tool

-Ensure the safety and regulatory compliance of your ammonia refrigeration system with our specialized PHA tool that is based on our What-If Automated Excel Spreadsheet.
-It is pre-loaded with our Ammonia Refrigeration PHA Question Set and is designed to help you conduct thorough Process Hazard Analyses (PHA), meeting the requirements of OSHA's Process Safety Management (PSM) standard (29 CFR 1910.119) and EPA's Risk Management Plan (RMP) guidelines.
+Support the safety and regulatory compliance of your ammonia refrigeration system with our specialized PHA tool that is based on the What-If Automated Excel Spreadsheet.
+It is pre-loaded with our Ammonia Refrigeration PHA Question Set and is designed to help manage your PHA study data, supporting the requirements of OSHA's Process Safety Management (PSM) standard (29 CFR 1910.119) and EPA's Risk Management Plan (RMP) guidelines.
 Addressing compliance challenges effectively is crucial for maintaining a safe and efficient facility.
 Our tool is your partner in achieving these goals.

 • Specialized Questions: 215+ professionally prepared "What-If" questions specifically designed for ammonia refrigeration systems.

-• Comprehensive Coverage: Includes questions spanning various categories such as generic equipment, facility siting, human factors, emergency response, and system charging.
+• Extensive Coverage: Includes questions spanning categories: generic equipment, facility siting, human factors, emergency response, and system charging.

 • Organized Layout: Questions are structured with columns for Sequence, Category, Question, and Consequence/Hazard.

-• Easy to Use: Provided in Microsoft Excel format for easy customization and integration.
+• Open Format: Provided in unprotected Microsoft Excel format for customization and integration.

 • Category: Generic Equipment